Home » Birds of Morocco » Page 2

 European Cinereous Vultures wandering across Africa Read More »

-Lanner Falcon usurping Buzzard’s nest after attacks (video)
+Lanner Falcons usurp a Buzzard’s nest after attacks (video)

 Lanner Falcon brooding its four eggs after it had successfully driven off the original occupants of the nest, Boukra, Western Sahara, Morocco, 27 February 2019 (Kharraj et al).

-Lanner Falcon usurping Buzzard’s nest after attacks (video) Read More »
+Lanner Falcons usurp a Buzzard’s nest after attacks (video) Read More »

 Recent Moroccan rarities: Laughing Gull, Olive-backed Pipits,…